kalpanamali/-LIVER-PATIENT-ANALYSIS/README.md

 # Dataset

-we using the dataset https://www.kaggle.com/datasets/uciml/indian-liver-patient-records from kaggle
+we  are using the dataset https://www.kaggle.com/datasets/uciml/indian-liver-patient-records from the kaggle

 # Content